jgrenat/elm-workshop/Step07/README.md

  - `Browser.element` allows you to have _side effects_ like random numbers and to interact with the outside world (for example JavaScript code or HTTP requests).
 This is usually used to embed Elm parts inside an existing JavaScript application
- - `Brower.document` allows you the same plus controlling the title of the page and the `body` entirely.
+ - `Browser.document` allows you the same plus controlling the title of the page and the `body` entirely.
  - `Browser.application` allows you the same things than `Browser.document` and allows you to manages changes to the URL.

 The part about _side effects_ needs more explanations.
 Indeed, in Elm, every functions are pure.
 That means that their return value only depends on its parameters and that they can't alter anything outside their scope.